lexilash/lexilash.github.io/README.md

 System Requirements

-To ensure optimal performance and user experience, the game has specific hardware and software requirements:

-Operating System: Windows 12 128-bit
-Processor: Intel I11
-Memory: 2048 GB RAM
-Graphics: Nvidia GeForce RTX 4090
-DirectX: Version 11
-Storage: 1 ZB available space
-Additional Notes: SSD is required for installation and gameplay.
+# To best experience Maize Maze, you will need:
+- A desktop or laptop computer
+  - Please note a mouse is preferable over a touchpad
+- A speaker

-Future Enhancements
+#Future Enhancements

 ### For the ongoing development and enhancement of Maize-Maze, the following additions are proposed:

-Introduction of new enemy types
+-Introduction of new enemy types
-Development of a game prologue to set the stage Implementation of a detailed player model
+-Development of a game prologue to set the stage -Implementation of a detailed player model
-Creation of a leaderboard to foster competitive play This project report reflects the current status and future trajectory of the Maize-Maze game, highlighting the technical skills employed and the innovative features introduced.
+-Creation of a leaderboard to foster competitive play This project report reflects the current status and future trajectory of the Maize-Maze game, highlighting the technical skills employed and the innovative features introduced.
 Further developments and improvements are anticipated as the project progresses.